madebykind/madebykind-v3/content/blog/branding-biodiversity-without-the-greenwash.md

 If you are working on brand or digital project, taking time for discovery can make a real difference.

 Before moving into design or delivery, it can be helpful to pause and reflect on who you need to reach, what they already believe, and what your work can confidently stand behind.
-We created the Digital Discovery Planner to help teams do exactly that.
+We created the Project Discovery Planner to help teams do exactly that.

 It is a practical tool to support early thinking, surface assumptions, and make more grounded decisions before work begins.

 {{< data-capture
-  heading="Download the Digital Discovery Planner" description="Let us know your email address and we’ll send you the planner along with some tips for how to use it." url="" src="images/driving-change.png" purposes="sending the Digital Discovery Planner and advice on how to use it" tag="3959875"
+  heading="Download the Project Discovery Planner" description="Let us know your email address and we’ll send you the planner along with some tips for how to use it." url="" src="images/driving-change.png" purposes="sending the Project Discovery Planner and advice on how to use it" tag="3959875"
   >}}